 Maybe most important of all, the more you can get out into nature, the more you connect with the natural world, which helps to lower stress hormones.
 You’ll also be challenged to be responsive to the changing ground underneath your feet.

->

-> Getting out in nature helps to reduce the psychosocial stress of modern living and continual brain overwhelm, which can wear down cognition.
+This helps to reduce the psychosocial stress of modern living and continual brain overwhelm, which can wear down cognition.
 Nature helps to bring you into the present moment, a state of mind that can be replicated with mindful practices.

->

-> Movement With Full Conscious Awareness
+Movement With Full Conscious Awareness

 Any movement or exercise with full consciousness of the experience promotes cognitive health.
 Yoga is one such mindful practice and has been shown to have particular benefit for brain function, as have tai chi and qigong.
 This is consistent with evidence from imaging studies showing that the brains of elderly female yoga practitioners had greater cortical thickness (meaning more brain cells were present) in the left prefrontal cortex, an area in the brain associated with cognitive functions such as memory and attention.